nus-cs2103-AY2425S1/tp/docs/team/mongj.md

 ### Project: CareConnect

-CareConnect is a desktop careConnect book application used by caseworkers to track their clients.
+CareConnect is a desktop careconnect book application used by caseworkers to track their clients.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.